Paul-Borisov/nextjs-azure-ad-org-chart-with-hr-onboarding-offboarding/README.md

   - However, I found it possible to use worker threads in Next.js.
 This is poorly documented, but it works well.
 - Optional Azure Automation with Hybrid Worker to handle operations on local AD users.
 - The app is seamlessly deployable on Azure App Service.
 Recommended App Plan is Linux, 4Gb (1.75GB is not enough).
+  - Make sure you have restricted network access to your App Service for specific virtual networks and/or IP addresses.

 ### Frontend